alicalimli/movie-matrix-app/README.md

 # Moviematrix

-Moviematrix is a website that allows you to search movies and tv shows and watch its trailer.
+Moviematrix is a website that consumes [TMDB API](https://developers.themoviedb.org/3) and allows you to search movies and tv shows and watch its trailer.

 ## Features